 The Riding Academy’s portion of the Horse Palace has been substantially remodeled, providing a warm and pleasant atmosphere for the school’s clients, miniature farm animals and horses.
 The Academy is first and foremost a teaching facility.
 We offer English riding instruction in both Jumping and Dressage on well-schooled and talented horses, ranging from novice to advanced levels, as well as introductory courses for clients interested in learning to ride.

-Find out more about our introductory classes please click the links below.
+To find out more about our introductory classes please click the links below.

 Riders with previous riding experience who wish to register for riding lessons must first take an assessment in which they must demonstrate the ability to safely walk, trot and canter.